 When you receive a gift, especially from new supporters, it’s great to share customized direct mail and email with them.
 This should happen immediately following their gift and shouldn’t be classified as a simple confirmation receipt or gift acknowledgement.

-Pick Up the Phone
+Pick up the phone

 Be careful with this type of outreach!
 Donors don’t want to constantly be asked for money.
 Identify the ideal ways you should reach out to them and when.

-If you secure the golden donation, this means you’ve done an excellent job of building awareness during the year-end giving season, giving your donors a compelling reason to give during their research phase, making the donation process easy, and working to cultivate and re-engage with them.
+If you secure the golden donation, this means you’ve done an excellent job of building awareness during the year-end season, giving your donors a compelling reason to give during their research phase, making the donation process easy, and working to cultivate and re-engage with them.

 Your nonprofit needs to make an impactful connection with your community, so it’s in your best interest to master some tried-and-true marketing tools: